 - The MS Capstone program is not covered by the Washington State Tuition Exemption Program for Washington State employees and UW faculty/staff.

-International MS students:
+International MS and MPH students:

 - Students submit the financial ability statement after accepting the offer admission.